← Back to All News

 During construction, it is estimated that the development will create 5,600 high-paying jobs.
 In addition, according to the Business Journal, “once complete, the Niagara Digital Campus would create an estimated 550 permanent jobs.”

-In the article, NFR attorney John Horn of Harter Secrest & Emery LLP in Buffalo said “Niagara Falls is the perfect site for a project like this thanks to its proximity to ample electricity and climate.
-The goal is into integrate the campus into the fabric of downtown, he said.”
+In the article, NFR attorney John Horn of Harter Secrest & Emery LLP in Buffalo, noted that Niagara Falls is the perfect site for a project like this thanks to its climate and its proximity to ample electricity.
+“The goal is to integrate the campus into the fabric of downtown,” he said.

 According to the article: